windup/rhamt-vscode-extension/README.md

 ![VSCode Extension Marketplace View](resources/mta_vscode_installation.png)

+## Currently Released Version

+Version	0.0.91
+References version 5.2.1.Final of the mta-cli
+Released on	7/28/2020

 ## Features

 This extension provides the ability to analyze, assess, and migrate source code (using MTA) from within VSCode and Eclipse Che.